-- The Dual Enrollment Scholarship pays for tuition up to 12 credit hours per term.
-GMC will scholarship up to 4 additional hours, allowing students to enroll in a total of 16 credit hours per term.
-Exception: Students taking four 5 credit-hour courses must pay for all 5 credit-hours for the course over 15 credit-hours. - The Dual Enrollment Scholarship will cover the cost of required books.
+- The Dual Enrollment Scholarship pays for tuition up to 12 credit hours per term. - The Dual Enrollment Scholarship will cover the cost of required books.
 If books or supplemental materials are optional for the course, students are responsible for paying the cost. - Student incurred fees (i.e. book replacement, parking tickets, etc.) are the responsibility of the student.